 When you have the forms signed and prepared you to need to:

-- Send copies to Medicare, the insurance company, and any healthcare facilities
+- Send copies to Medicare, the insurance company, and any healthcare facilities.

-- Keep these forms in a safe place
+- Keep these forms in a safe place.

 Power of Attorney Might Not Be Enough

-Call the number above today to speak with a licensed insurance broker in your state.
-Complete the online rate form to view rates in your area side by side.
+Or, complete the online rate form to view rates in your area side by side.